grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/05 Options.md

 ## User Agent

 A string specifying the user-agent string to use in `User-Agent` headers when sending HTTP requests.
-Setting it to an empty string will not send a `User-Agent` header since v0.29.0.
+If you pass an empty string, no `User-Agent` header is sent.
 Available in `k6 run` and `k6 cloud` commands

 | Env             | CLI            | Code / Config file | Default                                                               |